 Since 2014, an idea called platelet-rich plasma took hold as an alternative to knee replacement surgery in the sports world.
 Studies showed that therapies that were cell-based and regenerative medicine were safe and effective alternatives to knee replacement surgeries.
 Further studies supported the use of cell-based treatments and the positive reports continue.

-Currently, new research has proven that stem cells are on the verge of becoming the go-to treatment for athletic injuries.
+Currently, new research has proven that regenerative medicine are on the verge of becoming the go-to treatment for athletic injuries.

 Platelet-rich plasma treatments have shown great promise in healing early stages of osteoarthritis in the knee and tendonitis.
 In addition, this therapy has been shown to also act to protect against additional deterioration of the knee joint.